 Also on June 25, 2003, the FERC initiated a generic investigation into bids by market participants in ISO and PX markets between May 1, 2000 and October 2, 2000 at levels above \$250/Mwh.
-The FERC determined that such bids were legally sufficient evidence of anomalous market behavior under the ISO and PX Market Monitoring and Information Protocols.
-Entities submitting such bids will be required to demonstrate why such bids did not constitute anomalous market behavior and the extent to which they constituted legitimate business behavior.
+The FERC stated that such bids may indicate anomalous market behavior under the ISO and PX Market Monitoring and Information Protocols.
+Entities submitting such bids were required to demonstrate why such bids did not constitute anomalous market behavior and the extent to which they constituted legitimate business behavior.
+The FERC indicated that monetary remedies will be the disgorgement of unjust profits associated with violations, and that non-monetary remedies, such as revocation of market-based rates or revisions to codes of conduct, will also be considered.
 During the indicated time period, PGE made bids that exceeded \$250/Mwh in both the ISO and PX markets.
-PGE submitted responses to the FERC on July 24, 2003 and August 1, 2003 and is continuing to analyze the Company's bid data.
+PGE submitted responses to FERC data requests in July and August 2003.
+PGE is continuing to analyze the Company's bid data and will subm it further responses as appropriate.